spring-epfl/trickster/docs/source/guide.rst

     # Adversarial account: TwitterAccount(num_own_tweets=5, num_likes=5).
 Cost of the attack: 10

-The procedure has found a sequence of transformation that flips the decision of the classifier while incurring the minimal possible cost to the adversary.
-If everything was defined correctly, the adversary can now act and make these changes to evade the detection.
-In this case, the adversary needs to delete some tweets from the account.
+The procedure finds a sequence of transformation that flips the decision of the classifier while incurring the minimal possible cost to the adversary.
+If everything was defined correctly, the adversary can now enact these changes to evade the detection.
+In this case, the adversary needs to delete some tweets from an existing account.

 This adversarial example is provably minimal, at the cost of extensive traversal of the transformation graph.
 Next sections describe how to do better.